renesas/renesas-nvidia-tao-integration/examples/segformer/readme.md

     take care that the selected jupyter kernel is SOS.
 4. Select Jupyter notebook kernel as `SoS` and all the cells to be executed with `SoS` kernel.
 5. Please take care of dataset as you would need to move it to the dataset directory and split it to `train:valid:test` manually.

-## Known Issues

-- In the Segformer demo, at deployment on MPU, the output is always "dog" due to a post-processing bug during deployment.
-This issue will be addressed in the upcoming release.